-The raging heat of summer is upon us and right now it seems like most of the US is steaming hot.
 If it all gets to be too much for you, consider hopping a flight to one of the following chilly US destinations where summer doesn’t necessarily mean 95-degree temperatures and 100 percent humidity.
-Here are some of the coolest places to visit in July, August and September.
+Here are some of the coolest places to visit from June to September.

 San Francisco Bay